 - Must possess the analytical and decision making skills to develop and assess creative concepts and turn them into practical applications.

-Northwoods creates enterprise class web sites using our in-house team of developers, designers, information architects and project managers.
+Northwoods employs an in-house team of developers, designers, information architects, and account managers.
 We are not a staffing firm.
 No new cubicle every six months.
 No bench.
-You work with the same 35 really smart people day-to-day.
+You work with the same 40 really smart people day-to-day.
 They're (mostly) very friendly and they all like beer.
 Our work is never boring.

 Travel is very limited and 98% in SE Wisconsin.
 We offer great benefits including 401(k) and great salaries.
+We offer health, dental, long term, and short term disability insurance, paid vacation, no limit on health days, paid holidays, paid maternity/paternity leave, and free lunch on occasion.
 Northwoods is an Equal Opportunity employer.